Cristina Fernández Cubas: Biography and literary career

-She has also written a play, Hermanas de sangre (1998), a book of memoirs, Cosas que ya no existen (2001), which, much to her delight, won the Premio NH Hoteles for short stories in 2001, and an outstanding biography of Emilia Pardo Bazán (2001).
+She has also written a play, Hermanas de sangre (1998), a book of memoirs, Cosas que ya no existen (2001), which, much to her delight, won the Premio NH Hoteles for short stories in 2001, and an outstanding biography of Emilia Bazán (2001).

 In 2016, Fernández Cubas was awarded the National Literature Prize for Narrative and the Premio de la Crítica Española for her collection of short stories La habitación de Nona (2015), translated into English as Nona’s Room.
 In his review in the New York Times, the critic Terrence Rafferty comments: "In these six elegant stories she’s most interested in the ambiguities and periodic disturbances that plague the imagination, and reports on them with the appropriate sense of awe, even of dread.
 In the territory of the imagination, the threat of madness is never too far away, a dark cloud hovering."
 Another critic, Lucy Scholes, has commented that the author "brings darkness to light with uncanny flair", also warning that these, "off-kilter Gothic short stories are remarkable but not for the faint-hearted".
 More recently, her stories have been praised for their surrealism by literary critic Rachel Rees.

 In the words of the academic Phyllis Zatlin, "her stories tend to explore the mysteries of both external reality and of the human psyche.
 Most of them, including some that fall outside the fantastic mode, explore inner worlds of fantasy and unconscious desires".

 In December 2021, Cristina was awarded an honorary doctorate by the University of Alcalá de Henares.